 Learning something new is never easy.
-To aid the Salsa learning process instructors use training wheels to remove fear, uncertainty and to provide a safe and predictable framework for learning.
-However eventually this can act as a restricting chain which must be broken for the sake of your dancing.
+To aid the Salsa learning process instructors use training wheels to remove fear, and uncertainty and to provide a safe and predictable framework for learning.
+However, eventually, this can act as a restricting chain which must be broken for the sake of your dancing.

 Tip: Start listening to the underlying rhythms in Salsa, tap those rhythms and explore ways of expressing and moving to them.
 Start off with Cowbells, move to Congas, give the Timbales a try and see what you come up with.

-This is an essential part of the learning process as we build more vocabulary but after a while it is the equivalent to learning endless Confucius quotes.
+This is an essential part of the learning process as we build more vocabulary but after a while, it is the equivalent of learning endless Confucius quotes.
 Some instructors like to use this as a selling technique to keep you learning endless routines.
-Once you have a big enough vocabulary and seen enough it is time to take off these training wheels and start trying to write phrases and stories.
+Once you have a big enough vocabulary and have seen enough it is time to take off these training wheels and start trying to write phrases and stories.

-Tip: Once you know enough words and seen many examples of how they can be combined you can start the process of putting these words together yourself.
+Tip: Once you know enough words and have seen many examples of how they can be combined you can start the process of putting these words together yourself.
 This is the creative process with the music and your partner as the subject matter.
-Like most first time novelists your first attempt might suck, but that is OK, the main thing is to try.
+Like most first-time novelists your first attempt might suck, but that is OK, the main thing is to try.

 Learning footwork is more important to Salsa than most people give it credit for.
 It is not just about learning an endless sequence of moves but training your body to move to different rhythms.

-Learning a variety of footwork will enable you to navigate the dance floor in a more colourful way but like partnerwork there will a be a time when you will need to explore you own movement and see what feels right for you and to start creating.
+Learning a variety of footwork will enable you to navigate the dance floor in a more colourful way but like partner work, there will be a time when you will need to explore your own movement and see what feels right for you and to start creating.

-Tip: Listen to Salsa music and ask yourself how does a particular rhythm make you feel.
-Try blending moves or taking things that you have seen and incorporate that into your dancing.
+Tip: Listen to Salsa music and ask yourself how a particular rhythm makes you feel.
+Try blending moves or taking things that you have seen and incorporating that into your dancing.
 This does not need to be intricate but something that appeals to your body.

-Blending all different elements of Salsa is like using the key of a piano and playing many different songs or by mixing together loads of different spices to make a unique flavour.
-By blending partnerwork, footwork, body movement and a host of other elements you can create something uniquely yours.
+Blending all the different elements of Salsa is like using the key of a piano and playing many different songs or mixing together loads of different spices to make a unique flavour.
+By blending partner work, footwork, body movement and a host of other elements you can create something uniquely yours.

 Tip: do not separate your dancing into sections.
-Try do a partnerwork pattern and incorporate elements of your footwork class to make something uniquely yours.
+Try to do a partner work pattern and incorporate elements of your footwork class to make something uniquely yours.

 Most instructors will agree with the statements above but as Salsa has become more commercial it is not in their best interest to take off those training wheels and give you independence.
 Some instructors will turn these training wheels into chains by teaching you just enough so that you are comfortable in their environment, keep you in training wheels by continually pushing you into new products and giving you new training wheels, or making you scared of the outside world by telling you that you need more training.
 I will go as far as saying that some teachers don’t teach you much at all.